 Bradley Production Continues Amid OMFV Evaluation

-Bradley Fighting Vehicle production at BAE Systems continues as the Army evaluates options for the Optionally Manned Fighting Vehicle program intended as the Bradley’s eventual replacement.
+Bradley Fighting Vehicle production at BAE Systems continues at a steady pace as the Army evaluates options for the Optionally Manned Fighting Vehicle program—the program intended to eventually replace the Bradley.
+That “eventually” is doing a lot of work in that sentence.

 Bradley IFV in training

+Probably should have led with this section, honestly.
 Current upgrades focus on improved protection systems and enhanced electronics that extend Bradley capability pending OMFV fielding.
-The M2A4 configuration represents the latest upgrade standard.
+The M2A4 configuration represents the latest upgrade standard, and it’s a significant improvement over earlier variants.
+The reality is that whatever replaces the Bradley won’t show up overnight, so keeping the current fleet as capable as possible makes sense.

 Colonel James Hartford (Ret.)